 - Fill a bucket with water.
-The water will evaporate, making the hot dry air comfortable.
-If your sauna has heated rocks, you’ll also need a long handled dipper to pour water on the rocks.
+The water will evaporate, making the hot, dry air comfortable.
+If the sauna has heated rocks, you’ll also need a long handled dipper to pour water on the rocks.

-- Place a thermometer near the heater sauna so you don’t overheat.
+- Place a thermometer near the heater to avoid overheating.

 - Use a timer to ensure you don’t overdo it.